vineet1409/terraform-gcp-ops/README.md

-# 🚀 GCP Terraform Infrastructure Monorepo
+# 🚀 GCP Terraform Infrastructure via CI/CD using GitHub Actions

-This repository contains a **beginner-friendly, step-by-step guide** and code to deploy Google Cloud resources using [Terraform](https://www.terraform.io/) and automate deployment with [GitHub Actions](https://docs.github.com/en/actions).
+This repository contains a **step-by-step guide** and code to deploy Google Cloud resources using [Terraform](https://www.terraform.io/) and automate deployment with [GitHub Actions](https://docs.github.com/en/actions).

 You’ll learn to:

 * Structure Terraform code for real cloud projects